FusionAuth/fusionauth-site/site/_posts/2022-08-11-10log-fusionauth.md

 **Kőműves:** It was pretty straightforward to set it up - the only issue we had is that it wasn't working with 1GB of memory.
 That's the size of the cheapest droplet on DigitalOcean where our apps are hosted.
 I don't recall now but I believe I expected it to work with 1GB of memory after reading the requirements.
 After upgrading our droplet to a different tier (2GB) it worked without any problem.

+> [10log chose FusionAuth because] of the ability to be self-hosted and own our data.

 **Dan:** How often do you upgrade FusionAuth?